 In the Anglican choral tradition, there are lots of interesting unaccompanied settings of the evening canticles, but very few interesting unaccompanied mass settings.
 This is my attempt to fill the gap.
 It was premiered in 2019 by the Clerkes of All Saints, directed by Chris Hamlett.

-You can find the only commercial recording of my music on Spotify or Apple Music.
-It’s a romantic song in Wallonian French dialect, recorded by the excellent Brussels Chamber Choir directed by Helen Cassano.
+This is a romantic song in Wallonian French dialect, recorded by the excellent Brussels Chamber Choir directed by Helen Cassano, and available on their Made in Brussels CD.

 This piece sets fragments from two national epic poems of Finland.
 According to these poems, music — and specifically singing — is not just a form of artistic expression but also a kind of creative magic.